RobertoTorino/_vulcanored/nginx/README.md

 ### Running Nginx and config

+The nginx conf file used here is a little tweaked, the `sendfile` is disabled to avoid caching and volume mount issues.

 | Description                       | Command(s)                 | Info                                         |
 |-----------------------------------|----------------------------|----------------------------------------------|
 | run your static website           | http://localhost:80        |                                              |